MSc Strategy, Change and LeadershipFind a programme

-An upper second-class honours degree or equivalent qualification, and at least five years' relevant work experience, which includes significant managerial responsibility.
-In exceptional circumstances, candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for higher degree work.
+An upper second-class honours degree or equivalent qualification, and at least five years' relevant work experience, which should include significant managerial responsibility.
+In exceptional circumstances, candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for Master's-level work.

 See international equivalent qualifications on the International Office website.